Unsupervised learning

-In contrast to supervised learning where data is tagged by an expert, e.g. tagged as a "ball" or "fish", unsupervised methods exhibit self-organization that captures patterns as probability densities or a combination of neural feature preferences encoded in the machine's weights and activations.
-The other levels in the supervision spectrum are reinforcement learning where the machine is given only a numerical performance score as guidance, and semi-supervised learning where a small portion of the data is tagged.

-Neural networks
+Unsupervised learning is a framework in machine learning where, in contrast to supervised learning, algorithms learn patterns exclusively from unlabeled data.
+Other frameworks in the spectrum of supervisions include weak- or semi-supervision, where a small portion of the data is tagged, and self-supervision.
+Some researchers consider self-supervised learning a form of unsupervised learning.

+Conceptually, unsupervised learning divides into the aspects of data, training, algorithm, and downstream applications.
+Typically, the dataset is harvested cheaply "in the wild", such as massive text corpus obtained by web crawling, with only minor filtering (such as Common Crawl).
+This compares favorably to supervised learning, where the dataset (such as the ImageNet1000) is typically constructed manually, which is much more expensive.

+There are algorithms designed specifically for unsupervised learning, such as clustering algorithms like k-means, dimensionality reduction techniques like principal component analysis (PCA), Boltzmann machine learning, and autoencoders.
+After the rise of deep learning, most large-scale unsupervised learning has been done by training general-purpose neural network architectures by gradient descent, adapted to performing unsupervised learning by designing an appropriate training procedure.

+Sometimes a trained model can be used as-is, but more often they are modified for downstream applications.
+For example, the generative pretraining method trains a model to generate a textual dataset, before finetuning it for other applications, such as text classification.
+As another example, autoencoders are trained to produce good features, which can then be used as a module for other models, such as in a latent diffusion model.

-Tasks vs. methods
+Tasks

-Neural network tasks are often categorized as discriminative (recognition) or generative (imagination).
+Tasks are often categorized as discriminative (recognition) or generative (imagination).
 Often but not always, discriminative tasks use supervised methods and generative tasks use unsupervised (see Venn diagram); however, the separation is very hazy.
 For example, object recognition favors supervised learning but unsupervised learning can also cluster objects into groups.
-Furthermore, as progress marches onward some tasks employ both methods, and some tasks swing from one to another.
-For example, image recognition started off as heavily supervised, but became hybrid by employing unsupervised pre-training, and then moved towards supervision again with the advent of dropout, relu, and adaptive learning rates.
+Furthermore, as progress marches onward, some tasks employ both methods, and some tasks swing from one to another.
+For example, image recognition started off as heavily supervised, but became hybrid by employing unsupervised pre-training, and then moved towards supervision again with the advent of dropout, ReLU, and adaptive learning rates.

+A typical generative task is as follows.
+At each step, a datapoint is sampled from the dataset, and part of the data is removed, and the model must infer the removed part.
+This is particularly clear for the denoising autoencoders and BERT.

+Neural network architectures

 Training

-During the learning phase, an unsupervised network tries to mimic the data it's given and uses the error in its mimicked output to correct itself (i.e. correct its weights & biases).
+During the learning phase, an unsupervised network tries to mimic the data it is given and uses the error in its mimicked output to correct itself (i.e. correct its weights and biases).
 Sometimes the error is expressed as a low probability that the erroneous output occurs, or it might be expressed as an unstable high energy state in the network.